akoenig/effect-remix/readme.md

 ## Usage

-You can find a simple usage example under `/example` in this repository.
+For a simple usage example, check the /example directory in this repository.

 First of all you have to initialize this layer by passing your application-specific layers.
 Create the file `~/app/effect.server.ts` within your Remix app and place the following content: